 Can I apply the following year if I don’t get the scholarship when I apply?

 YES!
 Provided that you meet all the eligibility criteria, you can apply again the following year.

 How many times can I renew?

 Scholarship awardees may receive up to 3 renewal awards, for a total of 4 academic years (8 semesters).
 The number of semesters of support depends on if you apply as a High School senior (or GED equivalent), or the year you apply as a student of a Higher Learning Institution.
 All awards must be made within a 6-year period.

 Who can sponsor a new or renewal scholar?

-- Has had contributions paid into the fund for at least 12 months out of the last 18 months
+- The Employee’s contributing employer has had contributions paid into the Fund for at least 12 months out of the last 18 months.